-On 19 April 2021, the Prime Minister, the Hon Scott Morrison MP, announced the Government will recommend to the Governor-General the establishment of a Royal Commission into Defence and Veteran Suicide.
+On 19 April 2021, the Prime Minister, the Hon Scott Morrison MP, announced the establishment of a Royal Commission into Defence and veteran suicide.

 Information about the Royal Commission, including the Terms of Reference, will continue to be updated on this website.

 if you are struggling, mental health support is available 24/7.
 Please reach out to Open Arms — Veterans & Families Counselling on 1800 011 046 or visit the Open Arms website.